fletcherw/lambda-calc/README.md

 # lambda-calc
 A simple integer calculator in O'Caml.
-Lexes, parses, compiles and evaluates arbitrary integer mathematical expressions.
+Lexes, parses, compiles and evaluates integer mathematical expressions.

 # usage

-Open up your favorite O'Caml interpreter and enter

-    #use "calc.ml";;
+Ensure you have ocamlc and ocamlopt installed.
+Then

+    $ cd src
+    $ make
+    $ cd ..

-to import all of functions.
-Then, enter
+to build the interpreter.
+Then, run

-    repl ();;
+    $ ./repl

 to enter the read-eval-print loop where you can do integer math to your heart's content.